jmjuanes/utily/README.md

 #### utily.fs.unlink(files, cb)

-Remove a list of files.
+Remove a file or list of files.
 The `files` argument must be a `string` for a single file, or an `array` with the file paths to remove.

 **Note**: this method does not throw an error if the path does not exists.